FoofooTheGuy/VidInjector9000/README.md

 2. Type the letter corresponding to which part you want to do and follow the directions on screen.
 3. Bask in the glory of the official looking banner!

+**Tips:**

+- Drag and drop a .txt file when inputting text for jobs (except finalization) and you will be able to use the contents of the file as input
+- When typing the letter for which job you want or when it prompts for Y/N, it is not case sensitive!
+- It also only checks for the first letter, so you can actually type something like "yes" and it will still work!

 You may ask...
 --